You are here

 Make an enquiry about the advertising regulatory scheme

 This option allows you to make an enquiry about the TGA advertising regulatory scheme online via a web form.
 Enquiries received through the portal will be automatically given a unique number for reference.
-While it is not the role of the TGA to act as a regulatory consultant to industry, we will strive to assist you to understand regulatory obligations and requirements and we will respond to enquiries with relevant general information in a timely manner directly by email.
-We will answer all telephone and mail enquiries.
+While it is not the role of the TGA to act as a regulatory consultant to industry, we will strive to assist you to understand regulatory obligations and requirements and we will respond to enquiries with relevant general information directly by email.
+We do ask that you check the available guidance and other information on the Advertising Hub before contacting us with a query.

 Make an application to advertise therapeutic goods with a restricted representation